lucasassis-ctrl/lcardoso---Analytics-portfolio/README.md

-# 📊 Analytics Portfolio – Lucas Cardoso
+# 📊 Analytics Portfolio – Lucas Assis

 This repository serves as a central hub for selected graduate-level projects completed during my MSBA program, with a focus on statistical